0xf005ba11/vmplex-ws/README.md

 ### Debugger Launch Support

-Debugger launch support configured via the settings file.
+Debugger launch support is configured via the settings file.
 When attempting to launch the debugger for a VM, if configuration is missing, you will be prompted to fill out the required information.
 Here is an example configuration: